I want to do this! Reverse lookup docker command when

 Share files between docker container and host

-docker run -p [host side port number]:[docker container port number]
+docker run -p [host port number]:[docker container port number]

 docker run -link [docker container name or ID][:[alias]]

-Aliases are useful if you haven't named your docker container, or if you have a very long docker container name.
+Aliases are useful when you don't have a name for your docker container or you have a super long docker container name

-The mechanism is simple using hosts, and if you compare the hosts files, it will look like the following.
+The mechanism is simple, using hosts.
+If you compare the hosts files, you will see the following:

-The difference is whether or not the alias is listed in hosts.
+The difference is whether the alias is listed in the hosts file or not

 Start a docker container in detached mode